 I'm now sold on the method, but will not claim it is the "best" method, that will be up to your evaluation.
 However, it is a method you should consider, along with water stones, ceramic stones, oil stones, and diamond stones.

-Step 1: Why sandpaper?
+Step 1: Why Sandpaper?

-One excellent method using water stones is already published in Instructables: http://www.instructables.com/id/Tool-Tip-How-to-Sharpen-a-Chisel/
+One excellent method using water stones is already published in Instructables: https://www.instructables.com/id/Tool-Tip-How-to-Sharpen-a-Chisel/

 So why consider another method, and why would you consider using a piece of crude sandpaper on your precious woodworking chisels and plane iron?